 How much structure do you want, for example, around mealtimes?

-You can use search filters to find places where people speak a language other than English; have art and music programs, day trips, or other programs of interest; or meet your cultural and lifestyle preferences.
+- Find senior living properties where people speak a language other than English; have art and music programs, day trips, or other programs of interest; or meet your cultural and lifestyle preferences.